autumn-mck/site-web-gen-java/project-sonar/index.md

 The port scans can also be used to guess at what software a server is running and publicly exposed.

+## Project Sonar's data
+I'll also explain a bit about what data Project Sonar contains:

+#### Foreward DNS (FDNS)
+Contains data from the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS), used to get from a [hostname](https://en.wikipedia.org/wiki/Hostname) like "example.com" to an IP address like `93.184.216.34` (A records for an IPv4 address, AAAA record for an IPv6 address, or a CNAME rerecord, which points to another hostname).
+It also stores information like where an email should be sent to and what to do with an email if it is suspected of being spam (See [DKIM](https://www.gov.uk/government/publications/email-security-standards/domainkeys-identified-mail-dkim) for more on that).
+For more on DNS records, [Cloudflare](https://www.cloudflare.com/en-gb/learning/dns/dns-records/) has some good doccumentation.

+#### Reverse DNS (RDNS)
+This dataset contains the results of PTR Lookups, which is essentially the reverse of A records mention above.
+However PTR lookups are not perfectly reliable, and it is generally recommended to use A records to resolve IP addresses to a hostname instead of PTR Lookups.

+#### HTTP GET Responses
+This dayaset contains the results of [HTTP GET requests](https://en.wikipedia.org/wiki/GET_request) against ports commonly used for HTTP (Generally port 80 is used for the majority of HTTP requests).

+#### HTTPS GET Responses
+Same as above, except against ports commonly used for [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+(Port 443 is the most commonly used for HTTPS)

+#### TCP Scans
+This dataset contains responses from many commonly used [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) ports, which can be used to check what services a server may be running, or could be vulnerable.
+To see what a given port is used for, check <https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml> ([IANA](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority) are in charge of managing what ports are "officially" used for to avoid multiple services using the same port)

+#### UDP Scans
+Same as the above TCP scans, but with [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol).

+#### SSL Certificates & More SSL Certificates (non-443)
+Contains data on certificates used for secuting HTTPS connections.

 ## Setup
 To start, you're going to want to be using an IDE - I'd reccommend [Visual Studio Code](https://code.visualstudio.com/).
 This guide is written assuming you're using VS Code, but everything will still work if you choose a different IDE.
 It's also assuming you've not used Node.js before - if you have, you might want to skip to [Start Programming](#start-programming).
 Finally, all the code for this guide is also [up on GitHub](https://github.com/James-McK/ProjectSonarTutorial)!